Climate Emergency Policy Analyst

 Please email your CV, a short (not to exceed one page) statement of interest to firstname.lastname@example.org

-Deadline to express interest is February 21st at 5:00 PM.
+The deadline to express interest is March 6 at 5:00 PM (PST).
 Individuals will be contacted and matched on a rolling basis.

 BCCIC is a network of British Columbia voluntary international development organizations and provincial branches of such organizations committed to achieving sustainable global development in a peaceful and healthy environment, with social justice, human dignity and participation for all.
 For more information on BCCIC visit http://bccic.ca/